Michael D Stern, MD, Chief

 - Mechanism of the "calcium clock" underlying the normal heart rate

-- Intra-cellular dynamics in human heart cells
+- Intra-cellular dynamics in human heart cells, using numerical and statistical.

 - Simulation of "artificial life" virtual organisms